Inverse Reinforcement Learning with Switching Rewards and History Dependency for Characterizing Animal Behaviors: Results

 \subsubsection{SWIRL inferred interpretable history-dependent reward maps}

 We applied SWIRL to 80\% of the 238 mouse trajectories from the water-restricted labyrinth experiments.
-According to \cite{labyrinth}, mice quickly learned the labyrinth environment and began executing optimal paths from the entrance to the water port within the first hour of the experiment.
+According to \citet{labyrinth}, mice quickly learned the labyrinth environment and began executing optimal paths from the entrance to the water port within the first hour of the experiment.
 Therefore, we assume the mice acted optimally concerning the internal reward function guiding their behavior.
-We tested number of hidden modes $Z$ from 2 to 5 in Appendix~\ref{sec:zlab} and found $Z=3$ to be the best fit.
-Fig. \ref{fig:lb}E displays the held-out test LL for MaxEnt and the SWIRL variations based on the remaining 20\% of trajectories.
+We tested a number of hidden modes $Z$ from 2 to 5 in Appendix~\ref{sec:zlab} and found $Z=3$ to be the best fit.
+Fig. \ref{fig:lb}B displays the held-out test LL for MaxEnt and the SWIRL variations based on the remaining 20\% of trajectories.
 The state dependency in hidden-mode switching dynamics and the history dependency in the reward function contributed to improved test performance.
-The final SWIRL model (S-2) successfully inferred a water reward map, a home reward map, and an explore reward map (Fig.~\ref{fig:lb}B).
+The final SWIRL model (S-2) successfully recovered a water reward map, a home reward map, and an explore reward map (Fig.~\ref{fig:lb}D).
 For better visualization, we averaged the S-2-recovered history-dependent rewards across previous states and normalized the reward values to a range of (0, 1).
 In the water reward map, mice received a high reward for visiting the water port.
 In the home reward map, there was a high reward for visiting state 0 at the center of the labyrinth, which also served as the entrance and exit.
 Mice occasionally went to state 0 to enter or leave the labyrinth and sometimes passed by on their way to other nodes.
-In the explore reward map, mice received a high reward for exploring areas of the labyrinth other than state 0 and the water port.
+In the explore reward map, mice received a high reward for exploring areas of the labyrinth other than state 0.

-We are particularly excited to have inferred an interpretable history-dependent reward map for the water port (Fig.~\ref{fig:lb}C).
-It indicates that mice receive a high reward (1.0) for reaching the water port when their previous location was not the water port.
-If their prior location was the water port, there is still a reward (0.7) for staying there, but the reward for leaving the water port is even higher (0.9).
+Importantly, SWIRL recovered an interpretable history-dependent reward map for the water port (Fig.~\ref{fig:lb}C).
+In the water mode, mice always receive a high reward for reaching the port, irrespective of where they were before.
+On the contrary, in the explore mode the reward depends on their previous location: if the mouse was already at the water port, leaving it is valued more (1.0) than staying (0.4); if the mouse came from elsewhere, reaching the port still provides a substantial reward (0.7).
 This observation aligns with the water port design, as mice can only obtain water once every 90 seconds.
 Consequently, it makes sense that the mice would want to leave the water port after reaching it.
-Such insights would not be captured by a Markovian reward function that depends solely on the current state.